holman57/url-cycle/README.md

 ---

-The `url-cycle` tool is optimized for simplicity and manual control.
+The `cycle` tool is optimized for simplicity and manual control.
 For advanced or automated URL cycling needs, consider extending the functionality with batch processing or external API integration.